 Your insurer may not pay out if:

-- Your boat is improperly secured.
+- You didn't secure your boat well enough.
 Most insurers require a minimum level of security.
 Boats on trailers are typically required to be stored in locked garages, or if in the open air (carports, etc), secured with approved anti-theft devices.
 Simple padlocks and chains usually do not meet security standards.

-- You were using your boat in an unapproved fashion at the time of the accident.
-For example, if you were racing it at the time, your insurance policy must clearly cover racing.
+- You were using the boat recklessly or for unapproved activities.
+You won't be covered if you were breaking the law or using your boat in an unapproved fashion at the time of the accident.
+For example, you'll be denied if you were racing it at the time and you don't have the racing add-on.